 One feature of St. Regis is the 24 hour butler service.
 We didn’t really use our butler a lot, but it was nice to have someone just a phone call away.
 The butlers we worked with provided great friendly service, as did everyone else we interacted with.
 Many of the upper managers are very visible on property and want to ensure guests are satisfied.
 I only had a brief conversation with the GM, but had nice chats with an assistant manager as well as the Butler manager.

-The room itself was quite comfortable.
 The property is laid out with rooms in various buildings, typically containing up to 4 or so rooms each.
-Our room was in the Cielo group, second building from the left in light green, facing the center pool area.
+Our room was in the Cielo group, facing the center pool area.

 The fitness center was well equipped, and like many public buildings had a grass roof.
 There was also a aerobics classroom and locker rooms.
 There are also jogging trails around the complex.
 It was a nice area for running, but the humidity was heavy.